johnnyj2608/TimeSheet/README.md

 Timesheet

 A Python script to automate the updating of time sheets for a new month.
+Reduced timesheet creation for 500 members from 5 minutes to 1 second per member, increasing efficiency by 99.7% and reducing the administration team's monthly workload by 26%.

 2 packages were the core of this project: Xlwings and CustomTkinter